kchu25/kchu25.github.io/index.md

 ---

 My name in Mandarin is Kuei-Hsien Chu (朱桂賢).
-Hsien pronounced like Shane, and that's how I got Shane.
+Hsien is pronounced like Shane, and that's how I got Shane.
 I grew up in Taiwan and have been living in the US since 2008.

 <!--